-The Berlin-based company was founded at the end of 2008 and operates shopping portals in Germany (Ladenzeile.de) and in six other European countries (for e.g. ShopAlike.co.uk).
-The portals are a sort of shopping centre that offer you “all shops on one site” and focus mainly on the categories shoes, fashion, bags, jewelry and furniture.
+The Berlin-based company was founded at the end of 2008 and operates shopping portals in Germany, such as Ladenzeile.de, as well as in six other European countries, such as ShopAlike.co.uk.
+The portals are a sort of shopping centre that offer you “all shops on one site” and focus mainly on categories like shoes, fashion, bags, jewellery and furniture.

 According to Deutsche-Startups.de, Axel Springer paid about €40 million for roughly 78% of the company.
-The founders of Visual Meta (Robert M. Maier and Johannes Schaback) will remain with the company over the long term as managing partners.
+The founders of Visual Meta, Robert M. Maier and Johannes Schaback, will remain with the company over the long term as managing partners.

 Michael von Stern, Head of Commerce at the Electronic Media division at Axel Springer AG stated: “Visual Meta is market leader, profitable, dynamically growing, founder-managed and thus an excellent enhancement of our performance marketing portfolio.”

-Through Visual Meta’s platforms (like Ladenzeile.de and ShopAlike.co.uk) online shops provide consumers with visual and text search options to browse through the product range of online stores.
+Through Visual Meta’s platforms, like Ladenzeile.de and ShopAlike.co.uk, the online shops provide consumers with visual and text search options to browse through the product range of online stores.
 Revenue is generated through success-based compensation for product views.

 The company’s previous investors, who have now sold their stakes, included well-known players like Rocket Internet.
 Interestingly, the incubator run by the Samwer brothers also previously owned about 42% of Visual Meta.

 By the way: You can find out about other interesting startups from Germany in this list.

 What businesses have been started and/or funded by the Samwer brothers?…